Makster04/MACHINE_LEARNING_WARMUPS/STATISTICS/INDEPENDENT_EVENTS.md

 ---

-# 10. Repeated independent events can be written with exponents
+# 9. Repeated independent events use exponents

 If the same independent event occurs repeatedly and has the same probability each time, you can use an exponent.